Qqwy/elixir-riak_ecto3/README.md

 - Structs are serialized as Riak CRDT Data Types.
 - `Repo.get`  and `Repo.insert/update`
+- Support for `Repo.delete`
+- Usage of raw Solr-queries with `Repo.raw_solr_query/2`.

 ## Planned Features

-- Support for `Repo.delete`
 - Support for Secondary Indexes (2i) to allow rudimentary searching functionality.
 - Support for associations
   - and preloading them.
 - Support for the Counter, Set and Flag CRDT datatypes.

-## (For now) deliberatly not planned as features

-- Support for searching with Solr, because it is better to have a small library with a couple of stable features, than a large library with only many unstable features.
+- (Maybe!) a converter for the Ecto query syntax into the Solr query syntax.

 ## Installation